Top 10 Things You Need to Know

 The official means of communication between the University and you is your WWU email.
 If there is something important to know from any Western department or office, they will email you.
 Thoroughly reading all of your WWU email is one way to stay on top of the most up-to-date information important to your success at Western.

-If you need assistance with your WWU email or would like to forward it to another email address, you can find information through ATUS' Find Answers page.
+If you need assistance with your WWU email or would like to forward it to another email address, you can find information through Academic Technology and User Services’ (ATUS) website.